Agent Architecture Review Sample (Azure Samples)

 I’m actively maintaining and improving:

-- scenario quality,
+- scenario quality and realism,

 - architecture clarity and review depth,

-- deployment reliability and docs,
+- deployment reliability and documentation,

 If you’re building hosted Foundry agents, this repo is intended to be a practical starting point.